MicrosoftDocs/xamarin-communitytoolkit/docs/converters/itemtappedeventargsconverter.md

 title: "Xamarin Community Toolkit ItemTappedEventArgsConverter"
 author: sthewissen
 ms.author: joverslu
-description: "The ItemTappedEventArgsConverter allows users to convert ItemSelectedEventArgs to the item that was actually selected." ms.date: 10/09/2020
+description: "The ItemTappedEventArgsConverter allows users to convert ItemTappedEventArgs to the item that was selected." ms.date: 10/09/2020
 ---